Trish Vaka

-Patricia Amelia Vaka (born 17 May 1986) is a New Zealand Professional Rugby Union Player and professional boxer.
+Patricia Amelia Vaka (born 17 May 1986) is a New Zealand professional rugby union player and professional boxer.

-In 2019, the Northland Women's Rugby team known as the Northland Kauri made their debut in the Women's Provincial Championship, now known as the Farah Palmer Cup.
+In 2019, the Northland women's rugby team known as the Northland Kauri made their debut in the Women's Provincial Championship, now known as the Farah Palmer Cup.
 Vaka was named one of the original founding players for Northland in the Championships.
-In the three times that Northland reach the semi finals of the Farah Palmer Cup, Vaka has played in two of those semi finals.
-All three semi finals were against Hawkes Bay.
+In 2023, the Northland Kauri won their first Farah Palmer Cup Championship.

-As a professional boxer, she has fought some of the worlds best heavyweight boxers including Retired WBO Light Heavyweight champion Geovana Peres and world title contender Lani Daniels.
+As a professional boxer, she has fought some of the world's best boxers in Australasia including retired WBO light heavyweight champion Geovana Peres, two division IBF World champion Lani Daniels and world title contender Desley Robinson.
+Vaka has peaked at 4th on Boxrec and 7th on the WBC World Heavyweight Rankings.

-Rugby Union
+Rugby union

-Kaikohe Rugby
+Kaikohe rugby

-In 2022, Vaka played four games for the Kaikohe Women's rugby team, with one bye and a game that was deemed a draw, however did not take place due to covid.
+In 2022, Vaka played four games for the Kaikohe women's rugby team, with one bye and a game that was deemed a draw, however did not take place due to COVID.
 Vaka scored one try within the first minute against HH Women Rugby Team.
 Kaikohe won one out of the four games of the season.

 Northland Kauri

-In 2019, Northland reached the semi finals, playing against Hawkes Bay.
+In 2019, Northland reached the semi-finals, playing against Hawkes Bay.
 Vaka was named the number 4 for the game.
-Hawkes Bay won the game with a score of 46 - 31.
+Hawkes Bay won the game with a score of 46–31.

 In 2020, Vaka was named in the Northland Kauri team, however the team did not reach the finals this year.

 On 20 August 2022, Vaka played for Northland against Taranaki at TET Stadium & Events Centre.
-56 minutes and 35 seconds into the game, Vaka scored her first try of her Farah Palmer Cup Career.
+56 minutes and 35 seconds into the game, Vaka scored her first try of her Farah Palmer Cup career.
 Northland won the game by 29 - 15.
-In September 2022, Northland Reached the Semi Finals, playing against Hawkes Bay for the third time.
+In September 2022, Northland Reached the semi-finals, playing against Hawkes Bay for the third time.
 Vaka was named the number 2 for the game.
-Hawkes Bay won the game with a score of 28 - 19.
+Hawkes Bay won the game with a score of 28–19.

+On 19 August 2023, Vaka came off the bench to score her second try with the Northland Kauri team against Tasman.
+In September 2023, The Northland Kauri won their first Championships.

+On 1 September 2024, Northland Kauri announced on social media that Vaka played her 30th game with the team and in the Farah Palmer Cup.